-As a small employer, you likely have a hundred different tasks on your mind to keep your organization running smoothly.
-This can make administering your employees’ health benefits, like a health reimbursement arrangement (HRA), just another task to add to your never-ending to-do list.
+As a small employer, you likely manage many tasks to keep your organization running smoothly.
+If you have the added burden of administering your organization’s health benefit, this can be an unwelcome addition to your never-ending to-do list.

-That’s why many small employers look to other solutions for help carrying the load.
-One option is to outsource the administration of your benefit to a third-party administrator (TPA).
+That’s why many small employers—particularly those that offer self-funded plans like a health reimbursement arrangement (HRA)—look for solutions to help carry the load.
+One option is to outsource the administration of your benefits to a third-party administrator (TPA).

-If you’ve never worked with a TPA before, this article will fill you in on what they do, how much they cost, and offer an alternative solution to help how you administer your health benefits on your own.
+If you’ve never worked with a TPA before, this article will fill you in on what they do, how much they cost, and provide an alternative solution that will help you administer your health benefit on your own.

 What is a third-party administrator (TPA)?

-A TPA is an organization that processes insurance claims or certain aspects of employee benefit plans, like an HRA, for a separate entity.
-This can be viewed as “outsourcing” the administration of the claims processing, since the TPA is performing a task traditionally handled by the insurance company or the organization itself.
+A TPA is an organization or individual that processes insurance claims or certain aspects of an employee benefit plan, like an HRA, for a separate entity.
+Insurance companies and employers with self-funded health plans frequently use TPAs.
+When either of these entities leverages a TPA to perform a task traditionally handled by the insurance company or employer, this is known as “outsourcing.”

-Often in the case of insurance claims, a TPA handles the claims processing for an employer that self-insures its employees.
-In this case, the employer is acting as an insurance company and underwrites the risk.
-The risk of loss remains with the employer, and not with the TPA.
+If an employer that offers a self-funded insurance plan uses a TPA to handle its employees’ insurance claims, the employer still acts as an insurance company and underwrites the risk.
+The risk of loss remains with the employer—not with the TPA.

 What does a third-party administrator do?

-Some of the most common services a typical TPA might provide are:
+Some of the most common insurance services a typical TPA might provide are:

 - Managed care